griffindan7/Final-Year-Project/README.md

 -There might be issues with 'node_modules' as I had to delete these in order to upload to GitHub, but running 'npm install' should redownload them all.
 -If theres any issues send me an email.

+-As for description of the files, the files I used and edited were the files in the screen folder and the app.js folder.